 If you’re interested in solar energy for your home, keep reading to learn how to get the most out of your investment in clean energy.

-From federal tax credits to local rebates from your utility company, here are the most popular solar incentives available to California residents in 2023.
+From federal tax credits to local rebates from your utility company, here are the most popular solar incentives available to California residents as of September 2024.
 (Note: Your eligibility can depend on your location, electric utility provider, income level, interest in battery storage, and more.
 This article is not tax advice; you should always consult a tax professional.)

-The Residential Clean Energy Credit allows eligible homeowners to deduct up to 30% of the cost of their solar power system from their federal income taxes.
-It can be easier to think of the Residential Clean Energy Credit as a coupon from the federal government offering 30% off your home solar installation.
+The Residential Clean Energy Credit allows eligible homeowners to deduct up to 30% of the cost of their solar power system (including equipment, installation, and battery storage, if included) from their federal income taxes.
 For example:

 - Your solar installation costs $20,000.

-- This money can then be used to reduce your federal income tax owed for the tax year you installed your solar photovoltaic (PV) system.
+- You can reduce your federal income tax owed for the tax year you installed your solar photovoltaic (PV) system.

 The value of the Residential Clean Energy Credit’s full value will remain at 30% before beginning the following phased step down: